learn-co-curriculum/phase-0-html-tables-lab/README.md

 ## Conclusion

-So, with `table`, `tr`, `th` and `td`, we are able to turn line by line HTML into table with rows and columns!
+So, with `table`, `tr`, `th` and `td`, we are able to turn line by line HTML into a table with rows and columns!
 It may seem counterintuitive at first to list out row content separately, but with this, you can represent all sorts of data!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html-tables'